burrrata/cryptoeconomics.study_rust_edition/README.md

 A Rust book that aims to follow along with the [Cryptoeconomics.Study](https://cryptoeconomics.study) lecture videos and code.
+May or may not expand to a CLI tutorial rather than mdBook.
+Time will tell...

 # Cryptoeconomics.Study Stuff